-As the pandemic rages on, we have a variety of safe, impactful ways for you to lend a helping hand.
+We have a variety of COVID-safe, impactful ways for you to lend a helping hand.

 The Greater Boston Interfaith Organization (GBIO) is a broad-based, non-partisan, interfaith, multiracial power organization rooted in Greater Boston’s neighborhoods and congregations.
 For more than 20 years, GBIO has worked to improve housing and healthcare, reform our criminal justice system, address racial disparities in our city, and rebuild schools and neighborhoods, among other issues.
 Find out more about GBIO’s current campaigns, and how you can participate in advocacy and action, in person or at home.
 To find out more contact email@example.com.